squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

     user reports that his Zero Sized Reply problem went away when he told Internet Explorer to not accept third-party cookies.

-Here are some things you can try to reduce the occurance of the Zero Sized Reply error:
+Here are some things you can try to reduce the occurrence of the Zero Sized Reply error:

 - Delete or rename your cookie file and configure your browser to